YourWaifuIsShip/Azur-Lane-Guides/AL Tier Guide.md

 - ### [SS ![SS](/Images-for-the-Guide/45px-SS_img40.png "Submarine Icon")](#ss--1)
 - ### [AR ![AR](/Images-for-the-Guide/45px-AR_img40.png "AR Icon")](#ar--1)

-## Changelog as of last major update (07/06/2020)
+## Changelog as of last major update (20/06/2020)

-- HMS Eskimo joins the Tierless Guide.
-- USS Helena Kai's entry has been updated and moved in the Tierless Guide.

-- HMS Little Illustrious joins the Untier Guide.

-- STILL TESTING THE WATERS WITH THE TIERLESS APPROACH.
-LET ME KNOW IF IT'S GOOD OR BAD FOR YOU.
+- HMS Eskimo's barrage now has a glorious... screencap of what it looks like.
+Sorry folks, no .gifs here, nobody seems to care enough about her to provide one.

 <br/><br/>
 ---